kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 The proposed command has the added benefit of increasing user confidence in the integrity of their kustomization builds.
 Locally downloaded files, unlike urls, give users full control of file content.
-At the same time, the command does this without modifying the original kustomization so that users can always run the command on the original again to fetch upstream changes.
+At the same time, the command does this while preserving the original kustomization, allowing users to further iterate on the original and to build and localize the iterations.

 **Goals:**